acconeer/acconeer-python-exploration/docs/ref_apps/a121/touchless_button.rst

 Processing
 ------------

 For every frame, the processor evaluates whether the sweeps significantly surpass the threshold or not.
 In the selected range or ranges, a frame is recorded as significant when a minimum of two sweeps at the same distance surpass the threshold within the same frame.
 The patience settings (:attr:`~acconeer.exptool.a121.algo.touchless_button.ProcessorConfig.patience_close` and :attr:`~acconeer.exptool.a121.algo.touchless_button.ProcessorConfig.patience_far`) dictate the number of consecutive significant frames needed for the event to be deemed as a valid detection (button press).
-Similarly, it specifies the number of consecutive frames required to be nonsignificant to signal the end of a detection event.
+Similarly, it specifies the number of consecutive frames required to be non-significant to signal the end of a detection event.
 Increasing the patience setting results in the button detecting prolonged presence in front of the sensor, consequently reducing its responsiveness.
 However, it decreases the risk of false detections if short sporadic noise appears.

 Since the data from the A121 sensor is complex, each data point includes both phase and amplitude information.
 The threshold takes advantage of both the real and imaginary part of the data and can be seen as an circular boundary in the complex plane.
 A data point can pass the threshold by either a shift in phase (which would be caused by movement), a shift in amplitude (which would be caused by a more reflecting object) or both at the same time.
 Which in turn will trigger a detection.
 The placement of the circular boundary in the complex plane is determined by the mean and standard deviation of the calibration frames measured during the time set by :attr:`~acconeer.exptool.a121.algo.touchless_button.ProcessorConfig.calibration_duration_s` and the radius of the boundary is set by the sensitivity parameters (:attr:`~acconeer.exptool.a121.algo.touchless_button.ProcessorConfig.sensitivity_close` and :attr:`~acconeer.exptool.a121.algo.touchless_button.ProcessorConfig.sensitivity_far`).
 Opting for a high sensitivity setting results in a smaller radius, leading to a lower threshold.
 Conversely, a low sensitivity setting produces a larger radius, subsequently yielding a higher threshold.